-To make these knives, Shibata san has teamed up with Ikeda san, from Takefu Knife Village.
+To make these knives, Shibata san has teamed up with a local forge from Takefu Knife Village.
 Together both do what they are good at, and they are turning out awesomeness.
-Ikeda san hammers the steel and Shibata san does the finishing, sharpening, signs the blade and adds the handle.
+The knife factory forged the steel and Shibata san does the finishing, sharpening, signs the blade and adds the handle.
 They really are crazy sharp

 We think this is one of the sharpest knives we’ve ever had our hands on.
 True story.